A fashion Lookbook is a catalogue of well-styled images that convey the essence of your brand through creative storytelling.

 Another easy way to get your lookbook made visually stunning and easily is to use Canva online.

-b) Create a storyboard, by hand, with sketches in order to define your vision of how you’d like the lookbook to look.
+B) Create a storyboard, by hand, with sketches in order to define your visual aim of your lookbook.

-Don’t worry about the content at this stage but do figure out where you want your page title, images and paragraphs placed, as this is a key step in the design process.
+Don’t worry about the content at this stage.
+What you need to figure out is the format – where to place your page title, images and paragraphs.
+This this is a key step in the design process.
 At this point, you’re creating the look and feel of your lookbook with article spreads, a shopping section (if you’re including one) and the cover.

 Speak to a printer before you decide on a size and start formatting your images.
-Take advise on which size is the most cost-efficient to print.
+Take advice on which size is the most cost-efficient to print.
 Millimetres of difference in the size can result in larger paper wastage and therefore much higher costs to you.
-Not to mention if you plan on giving these out in an envelope – finding an envelope to fit an unusual standard printed catalogue will be near impossible.
+Not to mention if you plan to distribute in an envelope – finding one to fit an unusual standard printed catalogue will be near impossible.

-d) Lastly, make sure to contact a few local printing companies for competitive quotes, be sure to see and select the paper and agree on the final finishing of the print.
+D) Contact a few local printing companies for competitive quotes: Be sure to see and select the paper and agree on the final finishing of the print.

 With the online version, you have more flexibility, as it will automatically format to standard PDF size.

-- Location: Shop around for the best location that will suit your theme to do your photographs.
+- Location: Shop around for the best location for your photographs, so that they suit your theme.
 You could be considering using an art gallery, or the grounds of a stately home.
 Enquire as to whether there will be costs associated with using these facilities.
-Whatever you’re showcasing, whether it’s clothing, footwear, handbags or jewellery, consider including a mix of stills shots alongside model shots as this shows variety and depth.
+Whatever you’re showcasing – clothing, footwear, handbags or jewellery, consider including a mix of stills shots and model shots.
+This shows variety and depth.

 - Studio: Your stills shots should be done in a studio setting with the correct lighting.
-Consider setting up a studio at home and borrow lighting if your budget doesn’t stretch to using a photographer for this additional shoot.
+Consider setting up a studio at home and borrow lighting if your budget doesn’t stretch to using a photographer.

 - Product information: Gather product information and start to write your copy.
 Are you telling a story, through text that sits alongside your imagery?
 Your product descriptions should be 30-60 words long.
 Show all options for each product but reduce their size to at least a third of the main image.

-- SEO Details: Ensure that your copy is optimized so that it will be found in internet search engines.
+- SEO Details: Ensure that your copy is optimised so that it will be found via internet search engines.
 Highlight your key points on the cover and be sure to always include your contact information.

 After the time, effort and expense involved in creating a lookbook, it is important that you get as many eyeballs on the lookbook as possible.

-Digital versions also have any ways of distribution.
+Digital versions also have many ways of distribution.

 Alternatively, consider using ISUU for sharing your lookbook online.
-This platform lets you publish your lookbook, hosts it online, and also allows you to convert it into a presentation, which can be shared via email.
+This platform hosts your lookbook online so you can publish it.
+Apart from PDF download, it also allows you to convert it into a presentation, which can be shared via email.